voltdatalab/science-monitor-site/methodology.md

                     "epidemic", "outbreak", "epidemia", "vacina", "vaccine", "wuhan", "Wuhan", "herd immunity", "imunidade de rebanho", "imunidade coletiva".

-### SEARCH TWEETS TAB
+### BUSCA TAB

 In the **SEARCH** tab, users can search from tweets over tha last 30 days, according to different filters, such as user-defined keywords, date range, verified profiles, retweets or replies.

-### PROFILES TWEETS TAB
+### PERFIS TAB

 In the **PROFILES** tab, we list all members from the group of scientists, institutions, researchers and experts curated by Science Pulse.
-To help users discover new and reliable sources of scientific information, the Find New Experts table shows a random sample of five accounts which have a number of followers smaller than the median number of followers from the profiles in our sample.
+To help users discover new and reliable sources of scientific information, the *Find New Experts* table shows a random sample of five accounts which have a number of followers smaller than the median number of followers from the profiles in our sample.

+### PÁGINAS (FB) TAB

+In **PAGES (FB)**, we listed all Facebook public pages that are currently being monitored by the Science Pulse.
+This is list is made of universities, scientific organizations and research initiatives in Brazil and worldwide.
+The *Find new pages* column shows a random sample of five pages which have a number of followers smaller than the median number of followers from the pages in our sample.